JenifferWuUCLA/pulmonary-nodules-segmentation/raw/README.md

-Raw images (from Kaggle) should be put here.
+Raw images should be put here.